You can’t predict every situation your employee will run into, but you can give them the answer on how to handle it.

 A great example is McDonald’s.
 If you run a McDonald’s franchise, there are hundreds of SOPs that help you make decisions based on all the different scenarios you’re likely to encounter.
 It’s thanks to those SOPs that when you go into a McDonald’s, whether it’s in San Francisco or Beijing or Amsterdam, your experience, and the food you eat, will be remarkably similar.
 Trust me, I’ve sampled.
 When you have a defined system like that, SOPs can be a very powerful system.

-What you do when the rulebook doesn’t apply
+What do you do when the rulebook doesn’t apply

 Our values tell us how to make decisions collectively, a kind of North Star everyone inside the business can point to for direction.